 - Solicitor: Professionals who practice law in the United Kingdom and several other countries use this term.
 While solicitors generally offer services for their clients outside of court, they can occasionally make a court appearance, particularly in the lower courts.

 - Barrister: Like solicitors, a barrister describes legal professionals in the United Kingdom and other parts of the world.
 Barristers, however, generally represent clients in court, particularly in complex cases.
+Thus, a barrister is more like an attorney in the U.S.

 - Esquire: Commonly abbreviated as Esq., esquire is an honorary title given to someone who has obtained a law degree and has passed the state bar exam.

 - Advocate: While the term means different things in different countries, the term “advocate” in the U.S. is used interchangeably with the words attorney and lawyer.
+Basically, an advocate is someone who fights for another person's legal rights.

-Lawyer vs. Attorney: Why It Matters
+Lawyer vs. Attorney: Does It Matter?

 Attorney vs. Lawyer: Which Should You Trust With Your Case?